-f. the licensee’s inspection, testing and monitoring programs to detect the degradation of inaccessible or underground power cables that support emergency diesel generators, offsite power, emergency service water, service water, component cooling water and other systems that are within the scope of 10 CFR 50.65 (the Maintenance Rule).
+f.
+Consider the licensee’s inspection, testing and monitoring programs to detect the degradation of inaccessible or underground power cables that support emergency diesel generators, offsite power, emergency service water, service water, component cooling water and other systems that are within the scope of 10 CFR 50.65 (the Maintenance Rule).

 Attachment 2